BittyIO/lending-contracts/README.md

 npx hardhat --network localhost "dev:deploy-mock-nfts"
 # then update pool config nft address

-npx hardhat --network localhost "dev:deploy-mock-aggregators" --pool Bend
+npx hardhat --network localhost "dev:deploy-mock-aggregators" --pool Bitty
 # then update pool config reserve aggregators address

-npx hardhat --network localhost "dev:deploy-mock-bnft-registry" --pool Bend
+npx hardhat --network localhost "dev:deploy-mock-bnft-registry" --pool Bitty
 # then update pool config bnft registry address

-npx hardhat --network localhost "dev:deploy-mock-bnft-tokens" --pool Bend
+npx hardhat --network localhost "dev:deploy-mock-bnft-tokens" --pool Bitty
 ```

 ### Rinkeby full deployment
 ```
 # In one terminal
-npm run bend:rinkeby:full:migration
+npm run bitty:rinkeby:full:migration
 ```

-## Interact with BendDAO Lending Protocol in Mainnet via console
+## Interact with bitty Lending Protocol in Mainnet via console

-You can interact with BendDAO Lending Protocol at Mainnet network using the Hardhat console, in the scenario where the frontend is down or you want to interact directly.
-You can check the deployed addresses at [deployed-contracts](https://docs.benddao.xyz/developers/deployed-contracts).
+You can interact with bitty Lending Protocol at Mainnet network using the Hardhat console, in the scenario where the frontend is down or you want to interact directly.
+You can check the deployed addresses at [deployed-contracts](https://docs.bitty.xyz/developers/deployed-contracts).

 Run the Hardhat console pointing to the Mainnet network: